1) Production rates vary depending on the tonnage size of the stamping press.

 3) All metal stampings have varying degrees of burrs on the metal stamped edges.

-For example, a burr will be created each time a metal part is completed in the stamping press and needs to be cut from the tooling strip.
+A burr will be created each time a metal part is produced in the stamping press and needs to be cut from the tooling strip.

 The deburring process removes these unwanted burrs.
 This process incurs extra costs and increases production time because it generally needs to be done by an outside supplier specializing in these operations.
 During deburring, vibratory tumbling media utilizes flattening stations to pound the burr to an acceptable level.